plone/training/voltohandson/introtoblocks.rst

 Blocks settings
 ---------------

-We need to configure the project to make it aware of new blocks by adding it to the tiles object configuration:
+We need to configure the project to make it aware of new blocks by adding it to the object configuration:
 So we add this lines to the ``config.js`` in the root of our project.

 .. code-block:: js